-The FetchAdd Atomic Operation requests the Responder to read a 64bit Original Remote Data value at a 64-bit aligned buffer address in the Responder's memory, to perform FetchAdd operation on multiple fields of selectable length specified by 64-bit "Add Mask", and write the result back to the same virtual address.
+The FetchAdd Atomic Operation requests the Responder to read a 64bit Original Remote Data Value at a 64-bit aligned ULP Buffer address in the Responder's memory, to perform FetchAdd operation on multiple fields of selectable length specified by 64-bit "Add Mask", and write the result back to the same ULP Buffer address.
 The Atomic addition is performed independently on each one of these fields.
 A bit set in the Add Mask field specifies the field boundary.
-FetchAdd Atomic Operations MUST target buffer addresses that are 64-bit aligned.
-FetchAdd Atomic Operations that target buffer addresses that are not 64-bit aligned MUST be surfaced as errors and the Responder's memory MUST NOT modified in such cases.
+FetchAdd Atomic Operations MUST target ULP Buffer addresses that are 64-bit aligned.
+FetchAdd Atomic Operations that target ULP Buffer addresses that are not 64-bit aligned MUST be surfaced as errors and the Responder's memory MUST NOT be modified in such cases.
 Additionally an error MUST be surfaced and a terminate message MUST be generated.
 The setting of "Add Mask" field to 0x00000000000000 results in Atomic Add of 64-bit Original Remote Data Value and 64-bit "Add Data".